apostrophecms/docs/docs/reference/modules/express.md

 }
 ```

-If you want to use another session store, you can pass an instance, but it's easier to let Apostrophe do the work of setting it up:
+By default Apostrophe stores sessions in MongoDB so it is not necessary to install another solution.
+If you want to use another session store, you can pass an instance as the store sub-option, but it's easier to let Apostrophe do the work of setting it up:

 <AposCodeBlock>
   ```javascript